The original release of FS5000 transceivers had no Digital Control Unit.

 Got it manufactured.

-It is a 2 sided board, and using snap pins for the plate through holes.
+and using snap pins for the plate through holes.

 No solder mask or silk screen.